American Cedar

 • Sawing: Easy, no problems

 • Drying: Relatively slow.
 Slight risk of collapse.
-Slight risk of deformations and fendas.
-High risk of resin exudations.
+Slight risk of warping and cracking.
+High risk of resin exudation.

-• Planning: Easy.
-Risk of repelling in pieces with interlaced
+• Planing: Easy.
+Risk of warping in pieces with interlocked grain.

-fiber • Gluing: No problems, unless there are excessive exudations of resin, in which case it is advisable to clean them previously using organic solvents.
+• Gluing: No problems, unless there is excessive resin exudation, in which case it is advisable to clean them beforehand with organic solvents.

 • Nailing and screwing: Easy